Delenn517/Dreamgrove-Musings/readme.md

 /cast [@focus, harm, nodead] [] skull bash
 ```

-**Cast Adaptive Swarm on friendly or enemy mouseover:**
+**Cast Adaptive Swarm on your ally or enemy mouseover target:**

-This macro casts Adaptive Swarm on your current mouseover target.
-If you do not have a mouseover target, the macro instead casts Adaptive Swarm on your Casts Swarm on your current target.
-Your mouseover target may be a friendly.
+This macro casts Adaptive Swarm on your mouseover target.
+If your mouse is not hovering over a target, the macro instead casts Adaptive Swarm on your current target.
+(Your mouseover target may be an ally.)

 Many abilities that are cast on allies - Rejuvenation, Regrowth, Innervate, etc - may be macro'd in this fashion.
-To make those macros, replace "Adaptive Swarm" with your spell of choice.
+To make those macros, simply replace the term "Adaptive Swarm" with your spell of choice.
 ```
 #showtooltip
 /cast [@mouseover, help, nodead] [] Adaptive Swarm